Sarimila-R2410/Gallery_Slider/README.md

 ## Deployed Link - https://gallery-slider-4x3a.onrender.com/

 A modern, responsive image gallery with a smooth slider.
-This project showcases clean UI design, smooth transitions, and an elegant image viewing experience.
+This project showcases clean UI design, integrated with a public API to fetch image data, smooth transitions, and an elegant image viewing experience.

 ## Features